blockchainsllc/in3-docs/docs/getting_started.md

         the limit of nodes to store in the client.

     --keepIn3
-        if true, the in3-section of thr response will be kept.
-Otherwise it will be removed after validating the data.
-This is useful for debugging or if the proof should be used afterwards.
+        if true, the in3-section of the response will be kept.
+Otherwise, it will be removed after validating the data.
+This is useful for debugging or if the proof should be used afterward.

     --format
         the format for sending the data to the client.
-Default is json, but using cbor means using only 30-40% of the payload since it is using binary encoding.
+Default is JSON, but using CBOR means using only 30-40% of the payload since it uses binary encoding.

     --autoConfig
-        if true the config will be adjusted depending on the request
+        if true, the config will be adjusted depending on the request.

     --retryWithoutProof
-        if true the request may be handled without proof in case of an error. (use with care!)
+        if true, the request may be handled without proof in case of an error.
+(Use with care!)

     --includeCode
-        if true, the request should include the codes of all accounts. otherwise only the codeHash is returned.
-In this case the client may ask by calling eth_getCode() afterwards
+        if true, the request should include the codes of all accounts.
+Otherwise, only the codehash is returned.
+In this case, the client may ask by calling eth_getCode() afterward.

     --maxCodeCache
-        number of max bytes used to cache the code in memory
+        max number of bytes used to cache the code in memory

     --maxBlockCache
-        number of number of blocks cached  in memory
+        max number of blocks cached in memory

     --proof
-        'none' for no verification, 'standard' for verifying all important fields, 'full'  veryfying all fields even if this means a high payload.
+        'none' for no verification, 'standard' for verifying all important fields, and 'full' for verifying all fields even if this means a high payload.

     --signatureCount
         number of signatures requested

     --finality
-        percenage of validators signed blockheaders - this is used for PoA (aura)
+        percenage of validator-signed blockheaders; this is used for PoA (Aura).

     --minDeposit
-        min stake of the server.
+        minimum stake of the server.
 Only nodes owning at least this amount will be chosen.

     --replaceLatestBlock
-        if specified, the blocknumber *latest* will be replaced by blockNumber- specified value
+        if specified, the blockNumber *latest* will be replaced by blockNumber-(specified value).

     --requestCount
-        the number of request send when getting a first answer
+        the number of requests sent when getting a first answer.

     --timeout
-        specifies the number of milliseconds before the request times out. increasing may be helpful if the device uses a slow connection.
+        specifies the number of milliseconds before the request times out.
+Increasing may be helpful if the device uses a slow connection.

     --chainId
         servers to filter for the given chain.
-The chain-id based on EIP-155.
+The chainId based on EIP-155.

     --chainRegistry
-        main chain-registry contract
+        main chain registry contract

     --mainChain
-        main chain-id, where the chain registry is running.
+        main chain ID, where the chain registry is running.

     --autoUpdateList
-        if true the nodelist will be automaticly updated if the lastBlock is newer
+        if true, the NodeList will be automaticly updated if the last block is newer.

     --loggerUrl
-        a url of RES-Endpoint, the client will log all errors to.
-The client will post to this endpoint JSON like { id?, level, message, meta? }
+        a URL of RES endpoint, the client will log all errors to.
+The client will post to this endpoint JSON-like {ID?, level, message, meta?}

 ```